ivpk/uapi/openapi/docs.md

 ## Model

 Real world entities are identified using global identifiers.
-Each real world entity might have different data shape, form or schema.
+Each real world entity might have different data shape, form, or schema.

 Single real world entity might be represented using multiple different data models using different set of properties, but different models must share the